banderson443/TF_AZURE_UBUNTU/README.md

 Terraform create Ubuntu VM in Azure

-Create Ubuntu 18 Virtual Machine in AZURE
+Create Ubuntu 18 Virtual Machine in Azure

     Create a virtual network
     Create a subnet